NCBI-Hackathons/HASSL_Homogeneous_Analysis_of_SRA_rnaSequencing_Libraries/README.md

-dependencies: snakemake, hisat (built with SRA support; see [hisat manual](https://github.com/infphilo/hisat/blob/master/MANUAL.markdown)), samtools, HTSEQ (htseq-count), perl
+dependencies: snakemake, hisat (built with SRA support; see [hisat manual](https://github.com/infphilo/hisat/blob/master/MANUAL.markdown)), samtools, featureCounts (from the subread package), perl

-`snakemake -s snakemakefile.py -j`

-(the -j flag enables multithreaded operations)

 You'll want to refer to the snakemake documentation on how to (trivially!) run snakemake efficiently in a cluster environment that requires